pyRiemann/pyRiemann-qiskit/README.md

 ```

 The development version can be installed by cloning this repository and installing the
 package on your local machine using the `setup.py` script.
-We recommand to do it using
+We recommend to do it using
 `pip`:

 ```